hquang1999/OpenFlow_With_WMN/Documentation/RYU Controller.md

 curl -X GET http://localhost:8080/stats/switches
 ```
 This command will give you all the ID's of every switch you have connected to the controller.

-NOTE: You must running this on the same computer as t
+NOTE: You must running this on the same computer as the controller.
+Also, it will give you a really long ID.